 Having moved from Western PA to central Florida in 2005, Audrey’s motto “In Florida, every day is a vacation” has never changed.
-After 25 years of office management experience in heavy construction in PA, followed by the same the first few years in Florida, she is pleased to have worked initially with the FDOC staff contracting CRDF-funded research in the first year during which time CRDF was being formed and set up as a DSO under the University of Florida.
-“I remain most appreciate of the opportunities afforded to me during the last eleven years with CRDF, working with the Board and Committees, Growers and CRDF Staff.”
+After 25 years of office management experience in heavy construction in PA, followed by the same the first few years in Florida, she started in 2009 with the FDOC staff contracting CRDF-funded research in the first year while CRDF was being formed and set up as a DSO of the University of Florida.
+“I remain most appreciative of the opportunities afforded to me during my time with CRDF, enjoy working with the Board and Committees, Growers and CRDF Staff.”
 In her leisure time, Audrey enjoys time with family and friends, golfing, sewing, and her grandsons’ and Pittsburgh sports.

 Project Manager, Horticultural Practices